yunfan/punyforth/README.md

 2 3 dup * swap dup * + .

 ```

+The word *dup* duplicates the top level item of the stack.
+The word *swap" xchanges the two top level items of the stack.

 Stack visualization:
 <pre>
 2 3  3  9  2   2 4 13